 Hosted by: Department of Counseling Services

 The events I went to improved my Rider experience because I learned a lot about myself.
-I think understanding yourself is an important step and allows a person to reflect on ways to make life better – for themself and for other people.
+I think understanding yourself is an important step and allows a person to reflect on ways to make life better – for themselves and for other people.